-This article was last updated Sep 14, 2016, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated May 24, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

-Redeeming your hotel points for hotels in Southeast Asia may not always present the best value for your points because the cash price to book at even luxury properties can be so low.
-Nevertheless, we have found a few IHG® hotels in Southeast Asia that are at least worth redeeming IHG® Rewards points at some times.
-We have categorized the best redemptions by travel for couples, luxury, and budget.
+Redeeming your hotel points for accommodations in Southeast Asia may not always be the best choice because the cash price to book rooms, at even luxury properties, can be quite affordable on their own.
+Even so, we managed to find some IHG® hotels in the region that are bargains when it comes to points redemptions.

 Best for Budget